-The "Therapeutic Psilocybin Act" (HB 1796-FN) establishes a regulated framework for the medical use of psilocybin in clinical settings to treat conditions such as major treatment-resistant depression, PTSD, and substance use disorders.
-It creates Chapter 126-XX, which includes definitions, provisions, and the formation of a psilocybin production establishment licensing board within the Department of Health and Human Services.
-This board will oversee the licensing of qualified providers who can recommend and administer psilocybin.
-Key provisions include the establishment of a medical psilocybin program, legal protections for participants, and the exemption of FDA-approved psilocybin products from certain regulations.
-The bill also emphasizes the importance of collaboration with stakeholders to develop best practices and potentially expand the program to include other therapeutic psychedelics.
+The "Therapeutic Psilocybin Act" (HB 1796-FN) establishes a regulated framework for the medical use of psilocybin in clinical settings to treat qualified medical conditions such as treatment-resistant depression, PTSD, and substance use disorders.
+The bill introduces a new chapter in the law, Chapter 126-XX, which outlines definitions, provisions, and the creation of a psilocybin production establishment licensing board within the Department of Health and Human Services.
+This board will oversee the licensing of qualified providers who can recommend and administer psilocybin, while also providing legal protections for participants in the program, including cultivators, therapists, and patients.
+The bill specifies that individuals may recommend, possess, and administer psilocybin in accordance with the new regulations, while federal FDA-approved psilocybin products are exempt from this chapter, except for certain research and treatment funding provisions.

 HB1796 text: 6:12